 As the travel industry navigates changes due to COVID-19, the team finds Canto’s flexibility and utility to be essential to their workflows.

-“We’re all working now with less resources than we had before.
-Canto has been a huge help for us because it reduces the amount of man hours we need to get something done.
+“We’re all working now with fewer resources than we had before.
+Canto has been a huge help for us because it reduces the number of man-hours we need to get something done.
 Plus, everything’s available to us online.
 We’re not in our office spaces or on our network, so having access to all of our digital assets has been a real godsend,” says Brian.

 Canto doesn’t just take the frustration out of managing digital assets – it enables teams to see the direction their brand is headed visually.

 “Canto has saved us a huge amount of time.
 It has given us a real overview of the content we have and where we’re going as a brand.”